centrahq/api-documentation/user/pages/01.overview/06.orderflow/docs.md

 After selecting items to return, you need to decide if you want to put them back into stock or remove them.
 This depends on your business logic and the state of the returned goods.
 If you choose to insert the items back into stock, you can either re-add it to the warehouse it was originally allocated from, or select to which warehouse to return the items into.

 Once the return is created, it will have "Pending" status which in API will show as `"completed": false`.
-From this point the return can be completed without a refund, or completed with sending a refund request to a PSP (Payment Service Provider).
+From this point the return can be completed without a refund, or completed with sending a refund request to the Payment Service Provider.
 Additionally, at any point (both before and after completing the return) you can create selection based on that return, which can be used to easily create an exchange order.